Metropolitan Mortgage Corporation understands that applying for a home mortgage can be an overwhelming prospect.…

 Termination of PMI at the loan’s midpoint may occur before reaching 78 percent of the original value of your home for people who have a mortgage with an interest-only period, principal forbearance, or a balloon payment.
 Keep in mind that you must be current on your monthly payments for termination to occur.

-If your loan is guaranteed by the Federal Housing Administration (FHA) or Department of Veterans Affairs (VA), these rules generally won’t apply.
+If your loan is guaranteed by the Federal Housing Administration (FHA Loan) or Department of Veterans Affairs (VA), these rules generally won’t apply.
 If you have questions about mortgage insurance on an FHA or VA loan, contact your mortgage servicer.

 If you have lender-paid mortgage insurance, different rules apply.